ssvlabs/gitbook-docs/docs/operators/operator-node/node-setup/best-practices.md

 ### Consolidated Infrastructure
 **Recommendation:**
 Location of your clients plays a direct role in performance.
-Co-hosting clients minimizes network latency, improves block import timings, and provides more time for SSV rounds.
+Co-hosting Execution and Consensus clients minimizes network latency, improves block import timings, and provides more time for SSV rounds.

 **Dos and Don'ts:**
   - **Do:** Co-host your Execution (EL) and Consensus (CL) clients on a single machine in production environments.